Chart Color Schemes

 Peterborough is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Peterborough, as per the latest Census evaluation, 95.5% of dwellings were houses, with the remaining 4.5% comprising semi-detached homes, apartments, and other dwelling types.
-This is in contrast to Non-Metro SA's figures of 89.8% houses and 10.2% other dwellings.
+In Peterborough, as per the latest Census evaluation, 95.5% of dwellings were houses, with the remaining 4.5% comprising semi-detached homes, apartments, and other types of dwellings.
+This is compared to Non-Metro SA's figures of 89.8% houses and 10.2% other dwellings.
 Home ownership in Peterborough stood at 52.2%, with mortgaged properties accounting for 23.8% and rented dwellings making up 24.0%.
-The median monthly mortgage repayment in the area was $569, which is lower than Non-Metro SA's average of $888 and significantly below the national average of $1,863.
-The median weekly rent figure in Peterborough was recorded at $160, compared to Non-Metro SA's $182 and the national figure of $375.
+The median monthly mortgage repayment in the area was $569, lower than Non-Metro SA's average of $888.
+Weekly rent in Peterborough was recorded at $160, compared to Non-Metro SA's $182.
+Nationally, Peterborough's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing